Trip to Budapest

 Buda Castle is the residence of the Hungarian kings in Budapest.
 The castle can be reached by the Buda Sikló Funicular (Hungarian: Budavári Sikló) or by bus no. 16 from Széll Kálmán Square.

 The history of the Budapest island on the Danube begins under the name "Hare Island".
-King Bela IV of Hungary made a vow to give his daughter Margaret as a nun to the Dominican monastery that occupied most of the island if the Mongol invasion was saved.
-After the invasion, he kept his promise.
-His daughter died at the age of 28.
-Thanks to the veneration of the holy daughter of the king, the island eventually received her name.
+King Béla IV of Hungary vowed to dedicate his daughter Margaret to a Dominican monastery on the island if the Mongol invasion was repelled.
+He kept his promise, and she later died at the age of 28.
+Thanks to the veneration of the king’s holy daughter, the island eventually took her name.

 And now it's a wonderful place for walks!
 Just look at this park!